 A ?1.7m of secured funding benefited nearly 1,800 businesses;

 One third of participants learned new skills as a result of the programme,?while a quarter expanded their contact base;

 The programme generated ?8.1m in GVA (gross value added), more than five?times the level of funding awarded; and

 The report also noted strong support for the project in general, as well as?the impact it had on supporting the growth and building the reputation of the?Greenwich Peninsula.

 This is something that has been built on in 2013 and expanded for 2014.
-In addition to?facilities, Ravensbourne have expanded their business support programme significantly to offer?regular seminars on general business areas such as accountancy, law and marketing – as well as one-on-one specialist sessions in those areas where the?advice is tailored specifically for individual business.
+In addition to?facilities, Ravensbourne have expanded their business support programme significantly to offer?regular seminars on general business areas such as accountancy, law and?marketing ? as well as one-on-one specialist sessions in those areas where the?advice is tailored specifically for individual business.
 As a by-product of the way it is funded, Ravensbourne is currently only able to open?windows for applications ?the window for applications for 2014/15 closes on?February 10.
 Carrie Wootten is Head of Commercial Development at university sector college?Ravensbourne ? responsible for the institution’s commercial projects, which include?incubation.?

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.